In the Heights (film): Cast

-Top row: Anthony Ramos (left), Corey Hawkins and Leslie Grace respectively play the roles of Usnavi de la Vega, Benny, and Nina Rosario.
+Top row: Anthony Ramos (left), Corey Hawkins and Melissa Barrera respectively play the roles of Usnavi de la Vega, Benny, and Vanessa Morales.

-Bottom row: Melissa Barrera (left), Olga Merediz and Daphne Rubin-Vega respectively play the roles of Vanessa, Abuela Claudia, and Daniela.
+Bottom row: Leslie Grace (left), Olga Merediz and Daphne Rubin-Vega respectively play the roles of Nina Rosario, Abuela Claudia, and Daniela.

 In addition, Lin-Manuel Miranda, who wrote the music and lyrics of the original musical and played Usnavi in the original Broadway run, appears as the piragüero, who keeps having run-ins with the Mr. Softee Truck Driver, portrayed by Christopher Jackson, who originated the Benny character through to the original Broadway run.
 Olga Merediz also reprises her role as Abuela Claudia.

 The film includes contributions by original Broadway cast members, such as cameos by Seth Stewart, Doreen Montalvo (in her posthumous role) and Javier Muñoz, as well as background vocals by Andréa Burns, Janet Dacal, Mandy Gonzalez, Joshua Henry, Krysta Rodriguez, and Jon Rua.
 Broadway actor Patrick Page appears as Pike Phillips.
 Miranda's parents Luis Miranda and Luz Towns-Miranda make cameo appearances during "Breathe".
 Also in the song "Breathe", actress Ariana Greenblatt makes an appearance as the character of young Nina.
 The Kid Mero provides the voice of the DJ at the start of the film (a role filled by Rubin-Vega in the original stage production).
 Valentina appears as a patron of Daniela's salon.
 NPR journalist Maria Hinojosa appears as the protest leader at the DACA rally.
 The film also features an appearance from Rennie Harris.